 Malaysia’s economy is one of the most successful in Asia.
 The country’s workforce benefits from many industrialised market economies such as international trade and manufacturing.
-The cost of living is also relatively low, lower than living in Indonesia or China as per Expatistan survey.
+The cost of living is also relatively low, lower than living in Singapore or China as per Expatistan survey.

 Likewise, if you plan to move or look for HR opportunity overseas, Malaysia could be a good destination to go.
 For your information, here is the list from the Most to the Least paying HR roles in Malaysia.